kore4lyf/notes/blockchain/blockchain_udacity/blockchain_udacity.md

 HD wallets in application is useful for businesses that want to seperate out different departmental spendings. i.e Each private key generated from the master Key can represent a departments(e.g Accounting, Engineering) private key, and many public keys/wallets can be generated from that single private key(members of the department).

-> The downside is that HD Wallets require the down side of that master key, because ever other is mathematically generated from that key.
+> The downside is that HD Wallets require the down side of that master key, because every other key is mathematically generated from that key.

 **Each wallet has a situational use case**.
 Wallets continue to evolve depending on situational use cases that arise.
 So it is important to know the advantages and disadvantages for each type.